AndreasFaust/gatsby-plugin-transitions/README.md

 ### 3. Create default Layout-file

 Activate `gatsby-plugin-layout`.
-Either do it your own way, or take the default path:
+Either do it your own way, or take the default way:

 - Create the folder `src/layouts` and the file `src/layouts/index.js`.
 - Here you need to wrap all `children` into the component `TransitionProvider`